nrkerkvliet/SampleCode/aspCapstone/README.md

 2/2/2018 - Added more properties to Account class.
 Modified views to display more properties.
 Modified DataAccess and SQL Stored Proc to handle the extra properties.
 Added a master layout page.
 Cleaned up UI.
 Added some validation to views for HttpPost actions.

 2/4/2018 - Began similar project using entity framework over the weekend.
 Upload needed.. brain hurts...sleep...

+2/6/2018 - I just finished a different projecect, so I can resume spending hours a day on this.